smcclab/smc-course/_lectures/03-notes-compositions.md

 - basic bass drum synth (AR envelope controls frequency _and_ amplitude of an `osc~`)

 Even better: hide drum synth in sub-patch, use graph-on-parent to hide sequencer logic _except_ for toggle boxes.

+## Do it!
+{:.activity}

+Let's try making a step sequencer together:

+- start with a counter that output increasing numbers triggered by a metro
+- add a `%` operator to get numbers in a specific range
+- use select and checkboxes to see the steps

 # Modulation